PhantomAros/gittest/readme.txt

-Keep calm and carry on.
+Keep calm & carry on.